What it’s like to buy your first home in Edinburgh during the Coronavirus pandemic

 Mortgage deposits and the effect this had

-While 5% mortgage deposits were commonplace before the pandemic, most UK lenders now have a minimum deposit of around 15%.
-This can make it more challenging for a first time buyer to make it onto the ladder
+While 5% mortgage deposits were commonplace before the pandemic, most UK lenders had a minimum deposit of around 15% for much of 2020.
+This made it more challenging for a first time buyer to make it onto the ladder.

-All the first time buyers we spoke to were able to pull together at least a 15% deposit from savings or family support, without relying on schemes such as the First Home Fund which have helped many first time buyers boost their deposit in recent months.
+All the first time buyers we spoke to were able to pull together at least a 15% deposit from savings or family support, without relying on schemes such as the First Home Fund which have helped many first time buyers boost their deposit in 2020.

 Michael, who received independent mortgage advice from Murray Souter at ESPC Mortgages, said: “We had enough for a 10% deposit, but we managed to scrape 15% together which allowed us to access much better mortgage rates.
 This was definitely a challenge to get the extra money together, but it allowed us to get a great mortgage deal, all facilitated by Murray.